-The spine program in the UAB Department of Neurosurgery provides comprehensive evidence-based care for spinal disorders and injuries.
+The spinal surgery program in the UAB Department of Neurosurgery provides comprehensive evidence-based care for spinal disorders and injuries.
 A team of multiple specialty care physicians offers sophisticated surgical care and treatment plans for a wide-range of spinal disorders.
 UAB spine neurosurgeons work with a team of experts from interventional neuroradiology, physical medicine and rehabilitation, physical therapy, and neurotrauma to provide elite care to each patient.
 Patients with spinal injuries, painful spinal conditions, or pain radiating from the back, neck, arms, or legs all receive premier care.

 The UAB Approach

 UAB's neurosurgical spine surgeons perform an array of spinal operations, from the more straightforward to the intricate procedures, including stabilization and fusion procedures, short and long segment, from the cranio-cervical junction to the sacrum.
 We treat patients with trauma, cancer to the spinal elements, congenital spinal disorders, and complex deformities.
 Few neurosurgeons tackle the complicated features of patients with spinal cord tumors, patients with paralysis or impending paralysis from either a tumor in the spinal canal that compresses or crushes the spinal cord (intradural, extramedullary), or a neoplasm in the spinal cord, growing slowly within the spinal cord substance (intradural, intramedullary lesions).
 UAB neurosurgeons also offer minimally-invasive spinal surgery (MIS), if appropriate.
 MIS provides surgical therapy for an array of conditions, through smaller incisions, producing less post-operative pain and shorter stays in the hospital.
 Your neurosurgeon can discuss this option with you.

 The UAB Spinal Surgery Team